 MoDOT continues to lead the Section 106 consultation process for this Proposed Action.
-To support implementation of the project through design-build, a draft PA has been developed to address potential adverse effects by defining mitigation measures for known effects, including documentation of the Buck O'Neil Bridge, and potential unforeseen or post-review discoveries.
-Signatories to the PA will be the ACHP, FHWA, Missouri SHPO, and the Missouri Highways and Transportation Commission.
-The PA must be executed before FHWA can finalize the decision document.
+To support implementation of the project through Design-Build, a PA has been developed to address potential adverse effects by defining mitigation measures for known effects, including documentation of the Buck O'Neil Bridge, and potential unforeseen or post-review discoveries.
+The PA was executed by the ACHP, FHWA, Missouri SHPO, and the Missouri Highways and Transportation Commission on April 22, 2020.
 As part of the mitigation process, MoDOT also marketed the Buck O'Neil Bridge to encourage relocation and reuse of all or part of the bridge.
 The PA is included in Appendix F.